 The airr package does not currently keep track of which AIRR Data Model files are associated with which Rearrangement TSV files, though there is ongoing work to define a standardized manifest, so users will need to handle those associations themselves.
-However, in the data, AIRR identifier fields, such as repertoire_id, form the link between objects in the AIRR Data Model.
+However, in the data, AIRR identifier fields, such as repertoire\id, form the link between objects in the AIRR Data Model.
 The typical usage is that a program is going to perform some computation on the Rearrangements, and it needs access to the Repertoire metadata as part of the computation logic.
 This example code shows the basic framework for doing that, in this case doing gender specific computation:

 '''

 import airr

 Load AIRR data containing repertoires

 data = airr.read_airr('input.airr.json')

 Put repertoires in dictionary keyed by repertoire_id

 rep_dict = { obj['repertoire_id'] : obj for obj in data['Repertoire'] }

 Create an iteratable for rearrangement data

-reader = airr.read_rearrangement('input.tsv')

-for row in reader:

-get repertoire metadata with this rearrangement

-rep = rep_dict[row['repertoire_id']]

-check the gender

-if rep['subject']['sex'] == 'male':

-do male specific computation

-elif rep['subject']['sex'] == 'female':

-do female specific computation

-else:

-do other specific computation

 '''